 Are the books available in audio?

 Plans have been ‘on the table’ for audio-books for a long while now.
-At this stage, Book 1 is in the early stages of audio production.
-Exciting times!
-Stay tuned!
+Currently, Book 1 has been created into an audiobook, dual-narrated and complete with music too!

 Are you also an Illustrator?